aalmansa-13/cabify/README.md

 * Used BigDecimal in operations to avoid rounding issues
 * Unit tests using Spock and Groovy
 * Used the lombok library (https://projectlombok.org/) to reduce boiler plate code

-I enjoyed it anyway, I wished I could have more time.

-Thanks and kind regards!